Treode/store/client/DESIGN.md

 Unlike the cache read method, all transaction reads use the same read\_time, which is specified in the constructor.

-### write
+### update

-    write (table: string, key: string, value: JSON)
+    update (table: string, key: string, value: JSON)

-Write adds a new entry to the view, or updates the existing entry.
-When adding a new entry, it sets the operation to *create*, and sets the new value.
-When updating an existing entry, write updates the value, and it may update the operation.
-If the existing operation is *create* or *update*, then write does not change the operation.
-If the existing operation is *hold* or *delete*, then write changes the operation to *update*.
+Update adds a new entry to the view, or changes the existing entry.
+When adding a new entry, it sets the operation to *update*, and sets the new value.
+When changing an existing entry, update changes the value, and it may change the operation.
+If the existing operation is *create* or *update*, then update does not change the operation.
+If the existing operation is *hold* or *delete*, then update changes the operation to *update*.

-Writes never immediately fail, because writes are only reflected in the view until the transaction commits.
+Like create and delete, update never immediately fails, because a write is only reflected in the view until the transaction commits.

 ### delete